 A soda blaster is a self-contained system that includes a blast generator, high-pressure compressed air, moisture decontamination system, blast hose, and a blast nozzle.
 The blast nozzle in soda blasting applications is not a typical wear part; as a result, nozzles can be ceramic or metal, such as tungsten carbide.

-Eastwood's Heavy-Duty Portable Soda Pressure Blaster can remove coatings of paint without etching or warping the metal.
+Eastwood's 50-lb.
+Soda Blaster can remove coatings of paint without etching or warping the metal.
 This blaster is ideal for stripping fiberglass, steel and aluminum.
 It can strip an entire car in about 8 to 12 hours, with eight to twelve 50-lb. boxes of soda media.

 Master-Blaster from Eastwood is a twin blaster that allows you to switch between soda and abrasive in seconds, or mix at an infinite ratio between the two media.
 There's an exclusive mixing valve that allows on-the-fly mixing of the two abrasives.
 This reduces blasting time by half.
 Soda media can remove coatings on delicate substrates such as fiberglass, chrome, stainless, etc. By switching to a more aggressive abrasive, rust, heavy scaling or multiple coatings can be blasted away.